dsgnr/r32build.danielhand.io/_posts/2021-02-20-lanoguard.md

 I did a lot of research of various different rust prevention brands, and Lanoguard seemed to come up quite a few times on YouTube.
 I opted to give the Moto spray a go.

-I sprayed the complete under side of the car, wheel arches, all the powdercoated elements and the brake lines (the originals were seized solid and snapped when I tried to undo them), literally everything was sprayed.
+I sprayed the complete under side of the car, wheel arches, all the powder coated elements and the brake lines (the originals were seized solid and snapped when I tried to undo them), literally everything was sprayed.
 I probably went over the top here.

 Spraying Lanoguard on was super simple and I did the whole car in around 20 minutes and let it dry over night.

-The powder coat isnt really a glossy black anymore - more like a grey satin colour which is unfortunate, but I dont think it looks all that terrible.
-At the end of the day, you're not going to see it when the wheels are on!
+The powder coat isn't really a glossy black anymore - more like a grey satin colour which is unfortunate, but I don't think it looks all that terrible.
+At the end of the day, you’re not going to see it when the wheels are on!

-I didn't get any pictures of the wheel arches before I put the liners back in (I also sprayed the liners with Lanoguard for extra rust protection... on plastic).
+I didn’t get any pictures of the wheel arches before I put the liners back in (I also sprayed the liners with Lanoguard for extra rust protection… on plastic).

-Excuse the bin liner in the images - I've been using it to protext the brake discs during the rain.
+Excuse the bin liner in the images - I’ve been using it to protect the brake discs during the rain.

 I was not sponsored by Lanoguard for this and I paid for the item and did my own research in to the product.
 However, if they see this and would like to reimburse for the purchase, then please reach out!